zumasys/docs/site/jbase/record-locking/locking-models/README.md

 - User defined event handler for interrupting waits on record locks
 - Performance improvements

-The remainder of this document assumes jBASE release 5.7.10 or higher, and assumes the `jDLS` locking demon is active.
+The remainder of this document assumes jBASE release 5.7.10 or higher, and assumes the [`jDLS`](./../../jdls/README.md) locking daemon is active.

 The 4 record locking strategies that jBASE now employs are as follows: